emdeha/emdeha.github.io/_posts/2016-11-27-democracy.markdown

 incarnation of democracy in capitalistic companies.

 But the purpose of this post ain't the marketing of flat companies (or Teal, Holocratic, or whatever-you-name-them).
-The purpose of this post is just to propose an idea about how we can fix our democracy and let it flourish and enliven all the beings in our society.
+The purpose of this post is to propose an idea about how we can fix our democracy and let it flourish and enliven all the beings in our society.

 I think Capitalism is great--it's the single system I've found to actually motivate people to develop and be happy.
 The way we've implemented it is